 Special school guidance - what happens if my child can't attend school because of Coronvirus?

-The DfE have updated the details on the expectations for the provision of remote education for those children and young people who are unable to attend their setting due to coronavirus (COVID-19).
+SEND and specialist settings are required to provide remote education and pastoral support to pupils who are unable to attend school on-site because they are self-isolating.
 There may be additional challenges that some children and young people with SEND will experience in accessing remote education.
 Specialist settings should work with parent /families/ carers to support children and young people with complex needs to access appropriate remote learning and support where they are not able to be in school or college.

 Read more details here.